Ming-Xin-Bui/CoputerVisionVietnam2023/README.md

 To test it locally on localhost:8080, run on the terminal from the project root:
 &emsp; "python -m venv venv" (to create or update virtual environment folder)
-&emsp; "venv/Scripts/Activate.ps1" (to run venv on powershell, see https://docs.python.org/3/library/venv.html for other os)
+&emsp; "venv/Scripts/Activate.ps1" (to run venv on windows, see https://docs.python.org/3/library/venv.html for other os)
 &emsp; "pip install -r requirements.txt" (install all dependencies)
 &emsp; "python main.py" (to run the actual server)